ZenTrades

 According to the U.S. Bureau of Labor Statistics, Ohio employs 23,890 of the nation’s 711,200 electricians.
 Over 50,000 additional people will join the ranks of this skilled workforce at the national level, which is expected to increase by 7% between 2021 and 2031.
 According to CareerOneStop, the U.S. Department of Labor’s job search website, the growth rate is forecast to be higher in Ohio, anticipated at 8%.

 Finding experienced tradespeople is a nationwide search for many contractors.
 According to the Associated General Contractors of America’s 2020 AGC-Autodesk Workforce Survey, hourly craft roles, including plumbers, electricians, and HVAC technicians, were vacant in 60% of the U.S. and 62% of businesses in Ohio.
-You will therefore have a wide selection of employment to choose from when you’re ready if you receive the required training.
+You will, therefore, have a wide selection of employment to choose from when you’re ready if you receive the required training.

 Although being an electrician takes time, you are compensated for your efforts as you learn and develop your skills.